1st Africa Climate Summit opens as hard-hit continent of 1.3 billion demands more say and financing

 NAIROBI, Kenya -- The first African Climate Summit is opening as heads of state and others assert a stronger voice on a global issue that affects the continent of 1.3 billion people the most, even as they contribute to it the least.

-Kenyan President William Ruto’s government is launching the ministerial session on Monday while more than a dozen heads of state begin to arrive, determined to wield more global influence and bring in far more financing and support.
+Kenyan President William Ruto’s government and the African Union launched the ministerial session on Monday while more than a dozen heads of state begin to arrive, determined to wield more global influence and bring in far more financing and support.
 The first speakers included youth, who demanded a bigger voice in the process.

+“For a very long time we have looked at this as a problem.
+There are immense opportunities as well,” Ruto said of the climate crisis, speaking of multibillion-dollar economic possibilities, new financial structures, Africa's huge mineral wealth and the ideal of shared prosperity.
+“We are not here to catalog grievances.”

 “This is our time,” Mithika Mwenda with the Pan African Climate Justice Alliance told the gathering, asserting that the annual flow of climate assistance to the continent is about $16 billion, a tenth or less of what is needed and a “fraction” of the budget of some polluting companies.

+“We need to immediately see the delivery of the $100 billion pledged (by rich countries annually to developing ones in climate finance),” said Simon Stiell, executive secretary of the U.N.
+Framework Convention on Climate Change.
+More than $83 billion in climate financing was given to poorer countries in 2020, a 4% increase from the previous year but still short of the goal set in 2009.

+“We have an abundance of clean, renewable energy and it’s vital that we use this to power our future prosperity.
+But to unlock it, Africa needs funding from countries that have got rich off our suffering,” Mohamed Adow with the Power Shift Africa said ahead of the summit.

-Outside attendees to the summit include United Nations Secretary-General Antonio Guterres, and the U.S. government’s climate envoy, John Kerry.
+Outside attendees to the summit include the U.S. government’s climate envoy, John Kerry, and United Nations Secretary-General Antonio Guterres, who has said he will address finance as one of “the burning injustices of the climate crisis.”

 Ruto’s video welcome released before the summit was heavy on tree-planting but didn’t mention his administration’s decision this year to lift a yearslong ban on commercial logging, which alarmed environmental watchdogs.
 The decision has been challenged in court, while the government says only mature trees in state-run plantations would be harvested.